huguesjohnson/debigulator/README.md

 * Totally free and open-source with no ads.

-##Development Status
+## Development Status

 I occasionally update this when there are major releases of Java.
 The last update was done for Java 8.
-I will probably update it again for Java 10 or 11.
+I will probably the JavaFX version for Java 10 or 11.
 The Swing version will likely never be updated again.